AmyLIU-bot/GenerativeSoundAIChanges/README.md

+**This project was originally developed as a team project.
+This fork is maintained as a personal portfolio version.**
 # IEEE Game Sound Design for Accessibility

 This project was a 2025 IEEE Competition entry designing sound design targeting visually impaired users in a fighting game environment 'FightingICE'.
 The objective is to develop spatial and functional sound design strategies that support blind and visually impaired users in experiencing a game.